Cocktail glass

 A cocktail glass is a stemmed glass with an inverted cone bowl, mainly used to serve straight-up cocktails.
 The term cocktail glass is often used interchangeably with martini glass, despite their differing slightly.
-Today, the glass is used to serve a variety of cocktails, such as the martini and its variations (French martini, vodka martini, espresso martini, appletini), Manhattan, Brandy Alexander, pisco sour, Negroni, cosmopolitan, gimlet, and the grasshopper.
+Today, the glass is used to serve a variety of cocktails, such as the martini and its variations (Gibson, French martini, vodka martini, espresso martini, appletini), Manhattan, Brandy Alexander, pisco sour, Negroni, cosmopolitan, gimlet, and the grasshopper.

 History

 Invented in the late 19th century, its form derives from the fact that all cocktails are traditionally served chilled and contain an aromatic element.
 Thus, the stem allows the drinker to hold the glass without affecting the temperature of the drink, an important aspect due to the lack of added ice which in other drinks serves to cool the drink, and the wide bowl places the surface of the drink directly under the drinker's nose, ensuring the aromatic element has the desired effect.
 In the modern day, cocktail glasses without stems are common; however, these glasses warm very quickly, a phenomenon the original stem addressed.